iLawFD/ICS344-Cybersecurity-Project/Phase3/README.md

 ### Attack After Defense
 ![attack after](screenshots/D.png)
-As illustrated above, the attack failed due to a write failure during the proftpd_modcopy_exec attack
+As illustrated above, this error occurs during the exploitation attempt using the proftpd_modcopy_exec module in Metasploit.
+It indicates that the FTP server was unable to copy the payload file to the web root directory on the target machine.

 ## 🔐 Before-and-After Security Status